evenicoulddoit/django-rest-framework-serializer-extensions/README.md

 Support for [HashIds](https://github.com/davidaurelio/hashids-python) is also provided.
-If you're currently exposing your internal IDs over a public API, we suggest you consider switching to HashIDs instead.
+If you're currently exposing your internal IDs over a public API, we suggest you consider switching to HashIds instead.

 ## Requirements